Heart & Stroke ambassador Julie du Page with her family

 Chapter 2 Finally, someone who listens

-While I’ve always been a very active person, aerobic exercise began leaving me left me out of breath or exhausted.
+While I’ve always been a very active person, aerobic exercise began leaving me out of breath or exhausted.
 I would lie awake at night, listening to my heart’s irregular beat reverberating through my mattress.
 I was living an anxiety-driven spiral in which I felt very alone.
 My quality of life as a young mother was significantly affected.

 That's when I decided to take charge of my health and be proactive.

-My extensive research led to me discover Dr. Lena Rivard, one of many researchers supported by Heart & Stroke donors.
+My extensive research led me to discover Dr. Lena Rivard, one of many researchers supported by Heart & Stroke donors.
 I had read about catheter ablation and at the time, Dr. Rivard was the only surgeon performing this type of procedure in Quebec.
 After barely 15 minutes in her office, I learned that extrasystoles were indeed a fairly common form of arrhythmia, but that because I had so many, and experienced them so erratically, it was impossible for me to live a normal life.

 Dr. Rivard offered me a concrete solution in the form of the ablation procedure.
 And in my case, the surgery was a success.
 After a six-hour procedure, I cried tears of joy when, for the first time, I saw my heart beating regularly on the monitor.